-Skill Level: Intermediate (Is this course right for me?)
+Skill Level: Beginner (Is this course right for me?)

-This is the second part of our beginner’s furniture making course.
-It is designed to extend your knowledge and practical experience of making high quality furniture.
-I will introduce you to additional cabinet-making tools and show you how to use them effectively.
+This beginner’s furniture making course is designed to extend your knowledge and practical experience of making high quality furniture.
+I will introduce you to cabinet-making tools and show you how to use them effectively.
 You will test your new skills by creating your own wall hung mirror frame.
 This will be a very personal piece.
 Not only will you craft it by hand, using traditional techniques, but you will choose your own wood from a selection of locally sourced native timbers.

 You don’t need to buy any tools as we provide a complete, high quality tool kit for each student to use during training.

 The course is run in my workshop on the Surrey / Hampshire border, just outside the Georgian town of Farnham.
-I undertake all the teaching myself and, to ensure individual attention, there are never more than five students.
+To ensure individual attention, there are never more than five students.